Groningen gas field: Geology

-Properties Groningen gas
+Properties of Groningen gas

 The gas from the Groningen gas field is characterized by a high percentage of dinitrogen in the composition.
 The high percentage of the non-combustible nitrogen ensures a low calorific value.
-When burned, the Groningen gas yields 35.17 megajoule per cubic meter (MJ/m³).
+When burned, the Groningen gas yields 35.17 megajoule per cubic meter (MJ/m3).
 Due to the deviating calorific value and higher pressure, gas-consuming appliances had to be fitted with other burners after 1963 or replaced completely.
 Conversely, when gas production was being phased out, nitrogen had to be added to imported high-calorific gas.
 To this end, work has been underway since 2020 on a nitrogen plant in Zuidbroek.

 Size

 The gas field is spread out over approximately 900 square kilometers.
 Estimates of the size of the gas field have risen sharply since its discovery in 1959.
-After the drilling success in Delfzijl, the size of the gas field was estimated at 60 billion m³.
-The search continued and the gas estimates were revised upwards; in the autumn of 1962 the estimate was 470 billion m³; in October 1963 already 1110 billion m³ and in 1967 2000 billion m³.
-With the knowledge of 2010, the recoverable gas stock is estimated at 2700 billion m³.
+After the drilling success in Delfzijl, the size of the gas field was estimated at 60 billion m3.
+The search continued and the gas estimates were revised upwards; in the autumn of 1962 the estimate was 470 billion m3; in October 1963 already 1110 billion m3 and in 1967 2000 billion m3.
+In 2010, the recoverable gas stock was estimated at 2700 billion m3.
 The recoverable gas stock depends on the technology and price of the gas, because at higher prices more reserves are economically recoverable.
+Estimates from 2023 put the reserves at approximately 450 billion m3.